 homes, businesses, and especially anchored out near Marinas, you will have frequent WiFi service.
 BrightHouse

 "Roadrunner" and other carriers let you link up free where ever they have service.

 10. Radar - not needed.
 Yes, many have it and claim everyone else should too.
-I had it in one boat.
-Stared at it a
+I had it, stared at it a lot, never

-lot, never really needed it.
-I don't have one now and I feel perfectly safe without it.
+really needed it.
+I don't have one now and I'm perfectly safe without it.